Toasterbirb/bmp-patch/README.md

 ```

 ## Installation
-To install img-patch to /usr/local/bin, run the following
+To install bmp-patch to /usr/local/bin, run the following
 ```sh
 make install
 ```